mindspore-lab/mindone/examples/opensora_pku/README.md

 **Steps 3: Hyper-parameters Setting**

-Please find the hyper-parameters in each stage in the following table:
+As introduced in the [Open-Sora Plan Arxiv paper](https://arxiv.org/abs/2412.00131), the hyper-parameters of each stage is summerized in the following table:
 | Stage |  Resolution | Num of frames | FPS | Batch size  | Train Steps | Discrminator |  $\lambda_{lpips}$ |
 |:---   |:---         |:---           |:--- |:---         |:---         |:---          |:---                |
 | 1     | 256x256     | 25            | Original fps       |   8 |   800K     | TRUE         | -                  |